benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

  * less functionality. this LHPC_CPP set of files is the version written in
  * C++.
  * there are 2 main parts to LHPC: the LHEF parser & associated structures;
- * & the SLHA parser & associated structures.
+ * & the SLHA parser & associated structures. there is also code to
+ * automatically plot SLHA spectra using the SLHA parser, though this requires
+ * the use of external programs: gnuplot, latex, dvips, & ps2eps (or ps2epsi).
+ *
+ * SLHA spectrum plotter: running make will produce LhpcSpectrumPlotter.exe,
+ * which can be run without any arguments to show further information on how to
+ * use it.
  *
  * LHPC::LhefParser, the class for reading in events from a file in the LHEF
  * format: